hirosystems/docs/docs/references/hiro-archive.md

 ## What is the Hiro Archive

-The Hiro Archive is a collection of datasets for the [Stacks Blockchain](https://github.com/stacks-network/stacks-blockchain) and Hiro services, like the [Stacks Blockchain API](https://github.com/hirosystems/stacks-blockchain-api) and [Token Metadata API](https://github.com/hirosystems/token-metadata-api).
+The Hiro Archive is a collection of datasets for various services in the Stacks ecosystem.

-The purpose of the Hiro Archive is to enable developers and users in the Stacks ecosystem to quickly bootstrap supported services with pre-loaded data, which otherwise could day days or weeks to acquire when syncing from genesis.
+The purpose of the Hiro Archive is to enable Stacks developers and users to quickly bootstrap supported services with pre-loaded data, which otherwise could day days or weeks to acquire when syncing from genesis.
 This is a public service Hiro offers as a benefit to the Stacks community.

 All available artifacts can be found here: https://archive.hiro.so
 ## Supported Services